-The competition takes place from 19-22 April 2018 in Wichita, Kansas.
-The task is to design a dual purpose regional and business aircraft, which should be capable of transporting passengers in form of bouncy balls and cargo in form of payload blocks.
-The performance and capabilities of the aircraft must be demonstrated in three different flight missions.
-Furthermore, there is an additional ground mission.
+The competition took place from 19-22 April 2018 in Wichita, Kansas.
+The task was to design a dual purpose regional and business aircraft, which should be capable of transporting passengers in form of bouncy balls and cargo in form of payload blocks.
+The performance and capabilities of the aircraft had to be demonstrated in three different flight missions.
+Furthermore, there was an additional ground mission.

-For the flight missions passengers and payload blocks have to be carried internally in the aircraft.
+For the flight missions passengers and payload blocks had to be carried internally in the aircraft.

 Mission 1 – Demonstration Flight

 Mission 3 – Long Haul of Passengers and Payload